-Proposition 5 In a two-country model with overlapping generations living for two periods, the interest rate of the integrated capital market decreases, ceteris paribus, when country A's government intervenes to satisfy condition (31).
+Proposition 3 In a two-country model with overlapping generations living for two periods, the interest rate of the integrated capital market decreases, ceteris paribus, when country A's government intervenes to satisfy condition (20).

-Proof: If β_A does not satisfy condition (31), the government intervenes, β_A increases and so does the capital stock per worker, $k{A,t+1}$.
+Proof: If β_A does not satisfy condition (20), the government intervenes, β_A increases and so does the capital stock per worker, $k{A,t+1}$.
 Therefore, due to the diminishing returns to capital, the rental rate of capital of country A decreases.
 Country B's capital becomes more attractive and consumers of country A invest in country B up to the point where the equality $R{A,t+1} = R{B,t+1}$ is restored.
 In the end, the interest rate is lower than before country A's government intervention.

 Real interest rates have gradually declined in the world over the last two decades to levels not seen since the 1970s.
-A number of variables such as the weak labour force growth in rich countries and demographic changes in the world can account for this evolution Desroches and Francis (2010).
-However, the emergence of global imbalances at the end of the 1990s likely contributed to maintaining world real interest rates at low levels Bernanke (2005).
+A number of variables such as the weak labor force growth in rich countries and demographic changes in the world can account for this evolution (Desroches and Francis 2010).
+As this simple two-country growth model shows, the emergence of global imbalances due to an increase in global saving is also a possible candidate cause to account for the observed low levels of the world real interest rates at low levels.